 Meadowbank Public School will increase its capacity to 1000 places, following its relocation to the new Precinct.

-The Department of Education is committed to engaging with TAFE and the school community as well as with the local community.
+The Department of Education is committed to engaging with TAFE NSW, the school community and the local community.

 How can I get involved?